TaylanUB/scheme-bytestructures/README.md

 Creating bytestructure descriptors
 ----------------------------------

-The function `make-bytestructure-descriptor` takes one argument, the "bytestructure description," which may be one of the following:
+The procedure `make-bytestructure-descriptor` takes one argument, the "bytestructure description," which may be one of the following:

 1. A "bytestructure descriptor type" object; this will call the